zushenyan/zushenyan.github.com/_posts/2015-11-20-backend-fundamental-cookie-and-session.markdown

 To engrave these concepts into my brain more deeper, I have to write it down, and this time, it will go advance rather than simply explaining "Cookie is this and Session is that.
 Done!"

 # Why Use Cookie & Session?
-HTTP is a stateless protocol, which means it forgets anything about information it carries last time.
-In order to maintain a persistent communication between client and server, cookie and session are invented.
+HTTP is a stateless protocol, which means it forgets anything about information it carried last time.
+In order to maintain a persistent communication between client and server, cookie and session were invented.

 # Cookie
 Cookie is a traditional way to save **non-sensitive** user informations in browsers.
 To sum up the feature of Cookie: